 - How often would you need to have your knowledge base re-evaluated or refreshed?
 In dynamic, innovative, and rapidly-evolving companies, that should often happen to keep everyone on top of changes.

 - How many people will go through training on a monthly basis?
 This is a difficult question.
 Most of the time, 20+ people is a good starting point.
-For example, your sales reps, customer support, account managers, project managers will always be among the first candidates for training.
+For example, your sales reps, customer support, account managers, project managers and marketing department will always be among the first candidates for training.

 - How critical is keeping all the staff in sync with the changes and new knowledge generated in the company?
 In some cases, there might be a lot of people in the company, but only a few of them should be informed.
 That’s especially true for production-oriented businesses.

 - Do you already have a training program in place?
 If so, how effective is it?
 Do people like it or feel that it’s a waste of their time?
 What are your biggest problems?

 - Does your organization have the budget for building a custom application?
 And does it have the resources to work with the vendor on nailing down all the details of the new system?

 All the points above are important.
 I also know from experience that this type of project is a great way to wake up the innovation drive in organizations and involve employees in building a tool that will help them do a better job.

 What you need to introduce LMS to your team